Guide to Establishing an After-School Club

 However, setting up a club requires planning and consideration of various substantive and procedural issues.
 The Club Coordinators will do everything they can to help, but they are not able to micromanage individual clubs.
 Club organisers should begin the setting-up process at least a term before they hope to run the club.

 Below is a general guide to the process.

 For Bruntsfield parents interested in establishing a club: you must be willing to serve as the club organiser and take primary responsibility for all administrative tasks related to establishing the club and then running it on a termly basis.
 The most important task is to find a tutor qualified and willing to deliver the club.
 The tutor should be able to provide a draft syllabus of the club’s content, and we may request to see qualifications.
 If club activities are potentially hazardous, the would-be tutor will also need to provide a draft risk assessment.

-For providers interested in delivering a club @Bruntsfield: the first and key step is to find a school parent who will to act at the club organiser.
+For providers interested in delivering a club at Bruntsfield: the first and key step is to find a school parent who is willing to act as the club organiser.
 If you have no previous connection to the Bruntsfield School community, the Club Coordinators will solicit parent interest as appropriate.
 In some cases, it may be possible to add a new club provider as a tutor on an existing club.
 Please note that the Parent Council is responsible for administering and supporting all clubs delivered under its auspices, and pays self-employed tutors at a fixed rate.
 Would-be providers wishing to propose clubs outwith this framework should contact the Bruntsfield School head teacher directly.

 Registrations & Organiser Responsibilities

 The main club organiser task is to run the termly registration process for their clubs' sessions in the next term.
 The organiser's responsibilities are to: